Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy

 \section{Acknowledgments}

-This work was in part supported by the German Science Foundation (DFG) through grant CRC 755, projects A4 and A6, and the cluster of excellence \enquote{Multiscale Bioimaging: From Molecular Machines to Networks of Excitable Cells}.
+This work was in part supported by the German Science Foundation (DFG) through grant CRC 755 “Nanoscale Photonic Imaging”, projects A4 and A6, RTG 2088 “Discovering Structure in Complex Data”, and Germany's Excellence Strategy EXC 2067/1-390729940.
 We are furthermore grateful to Mira Jürgens for computational assistance and proofreading.